bogere/node-express-realworld-example-app/README.md

   ...
   return app;
 }
+</code></pre>
 //And, using the factory to create an express application is as simple as this: import express from 'express';
 ..
 const app = express();

 <br />

+##Is the codebase maintainable, unit-testable, and scalable?
+-The codebase is `maintainable` because the project files are well structured and follow most  express-mongodb boilerplate structure , thus easier to add the data models to the models directory, configuration values such as environment variables and database access ports via the config directory.
+Then the routes directory hold the api directory that defines the API structure for the application
+-`Difficulty in performing unit tests`  because most api routes are not written in form of functions.
+-`Not scalable`  because it lacks the caching capabilities and nodejs application still use server side sessions instead of only the tokens fro authorisation purposes. session method is not scalable on the server side

 [![Brought to you by Thinkster](https://raw.githubusercontent.com/gothinkster/realworld/master/media/end.png)](https://thinkster.io)